Did you know?

 Baby deaths:

-New Zealand has about 600 babies who die each year at or around the time of birth.
-This gives a rate of baby deaths which has been fairly consistent for about the last 10 years.
+New Zealand has more than 600 babies who die each year at or around the time of birth.
+This rate of baby (perinatal) deaths has been fairly consistent for about the last 15 years.
 Prior to that New Zealand had a steadily falling baby death rate for many decades.
-All other developed countries have continued with a steadily declining baby death rate over the years our rate has stalled.

 Poor investigation: